Exact solution for the quantum and private capacities of bosonic dephasing channels

-Of primary interest is understanding the information-processing capabilities of the bosonic dephasing channel in~\eqref{eq:bdc-def}.
-We can do so by means of the formalism of quantum Shannon theory~\cite{H13book,H17,Watrous2018,W17,KW20book}, in which we assume that the channel acts many times to affect multiple quantum systems.
+Of primary interest is understanding the information-processing capabilities of the BDC in~\eqref{eq:bdc-def}.
+We can do so by means of the formalism of quantum Shannon theory~\cite{H17, W17}, in which we assume that the channel acts many times to affect multiple quantum systems.
 Not only does this formalism model dephasing that acts on quantum information encoded in a memory, as in superconducting systems, but also dephasing that affects communication systems.
-Here, a key quantity of interest is the quantum capacity $Q(\NN_{p})$ of the bosonic dephasing channel $\NN_{p}$, which is equal to the largest rate at which quantum information can be faithfully sustained in the presence of dephasing, such that the error probability of decoding correctly decreases to zero as the number of channel uses becomes large~\cite{Schumacher1996,PhysRevA.54.2629,BKN98,L97,capacity2002shor,ieee2005dev}.
+Here, a key quantity of interest is the quantum capacity $Q(\NN_{p})$ of the BDC $\NN_{p}$, which is equal to the largest rate at which quantum information can be faithfully sustained in the presence of dephasing~\cite{W17}.
 The quantum capacity has been traditionally studied with applications to quantum communication in mind; however, recent evidence~\cite{FMS22} indicates that it is also relevant for understanding the overhead of fault-tolerant quantum computation, i.e., the fundamental ratio of physical to logical qubits to perform quantum computation indefinitely with little chance of error.
-The private capacity $P(\NN_{p})$ is another operational quantity of interest~\cite{ieee2005dev,CWY04}, being the largest rate at which private classical information can be faithfully transmitted over many independent uses of the channel $\NN_{p}$.
-One can also consider both of these capacities in the scenario in which classical processing or classical communication is allowed for free between every channel use~\cite{BDSW96,TGW14IEEE}, and here we denote the respective quantities by $Q_{\leftrightarrow}(\NN_{p})$ and $P_{\!\leftrightarrow}(\NN_{p})$.
+The private capacity $P(\NN_{p})$ is another operational quantity of interest~\cite{W17}, being the largest rate at which private classical information can be faithfully transmitted over many independent uses of the channel $\NN_{p}$ (Figure~\ref{protocol_Q_fig}).
+One can also consider both of these capacities in the scenario in which classical processing or classical communication is allowed for free between every channel use~\cite{BDSW96, TGW14IEEE}, and here we denote the respective quantities by $Q_{\leftrightarrow}(\NN_{p})$ and $P_{\!\leftrightarrow}(\NN_{p})$ (Figure~\ref{protocol_Q2_fig}).
 The secret-key-agreement capacity $P_{\!\leftrightarrow}(\NN_{p})$ is directly related to the rate at which quantum key distribution is possible over the channel~\cite{TGW14IEEE}, and as such, it is a fundamental limit of experimental interest.
-Understanding all of these capacities is essential for the forthcoming quantum internet~\cite{Kimble2008,WEH18}, which will consist of various nodes in a network exchanging quantum and private information using the principles of quantum information science.
+One can also study strong converse capacities (see e.g.~\cite[Eq.~(9.122)]{H17},~\cite[Definition~9.15]{KW20book}, and~\cite{WTB16}), which sharpen the above operational interpretations by considering error probabilities between zero and one.
+If the usual capacity is equal to the strong converse capacity, then we say that the strong converse property holds for the channel under consideration, and the implication is that the capacity demarcates a very sharp dividing line between achievable and unachievable rates for communication.
+We let $Q^{\dag}(\NN_{p})$, $P^{\dag}(\NN_{p})$, $Q_{\leftrightarrow}^{\dag}(\NN_{p})$, and $P_{\!\leftrightarrow}^{\dag}(\NN_{p})$ denote the various strong converse capacities for the communication scenarios mentioned above.
+Understanding all of the aforementioned capacities is essential for the forthcoming quantum internet~\cite{WEH18}, which will consist of various nodes in a network exchanging quantum and private information using the principles of quantum information science.